plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

     ./bin/pip install -r requirements.txt

-After that you create a file called `local.cfg` in the root of the buildout.
+Next create a file called ``local.cfg`` in the root of the buildout.
 This file will be used to add your add-on to the buildout.
 Add your package like in the following example.
-Exchange `collective.package` with the name of the add-on you want to port.
+Exchange ``collective.package`` with the name of the add-on you want to port.

 .. note::

-   This example expects a branch `python3` for the package to exists.
-Adopt it to you use-case.
+    This example expects a branch with the name ``python3`` to exist for the package.
+    Adapt it for your use case.

 .. code-block:: ini